-- 1. Standardize the sodium thiosulfate solution with the potassium iodate solution you have prepared.
+1. Standardize the sodium thiosulfate solution with the potassium iodate solution you have prepared.
 You should use the iodate-to-iodine and iodine-to-iodide reactions given in the introduction of the experiment.
 You will have to plan how to best perform this experiment.

-Here are some tips: - Green Chem
+Green Chem